Light Mode

 Liza Marklund

-Liza Marklund is a Swedish crime writer who creates sharp and engaging stories.
-Her book “The Bomber” follows Annika Bengtzon, a driven journalist, as she investigates a deadly explosion at Stockholm’s Olympic stadium.
+Marklund is a Swedish crime writer who creates sharp, interesting stories.
+Her book “The Bomber” features Annika Bengtzon, a determined journalist.
+Annika investigates a huge explosion at Stockholm’s Olympic stadium just before the Summer Games.

 9. 9